googleinterns/step3-2020/README.md

 ### Crowdsourcing
 Our web app promotes relevancy with a crowdsourcing feature along with admin tools to moderate user uploaded content.
 #### Uploading
 Know an organization that is not yet in our database?
 Please contribute!
-You can enter the organization's name, website link, and mission statement in our upload page.
+You can enter the organization's name, website link, and mission statement on our upload page.

 ![Alt Text](readme/crowdsource.png)